xdmushui/partner-center-sdk/develop/offer-resources.md

 ## AttestationProperties

-Represents a term for which the availability can be purchased.
+Represents an attestation type and if it is required for purchase.

 | Property              | Type                                        | Description                                                                         |
 |-----------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|